aethercloud-ai/agentauthnz/README.md

 A comprehensive Python library for OAuth2 and OpenID Connect (OIDC) authentication with JWT token validation.
 This library supports machine-to-machine (M2M) authentication and works with any Identity Provider (IdP) that implements OAuth2/OIDC standards.

+AgentAuth provides **significantly superior security** compared to the standard Authlib library.
+While Authlib offers broader OAuth/OIDC functionality, AgentAuth delivers enterprise-grade security features that far exceed Authlib's basic security implementation, with the exception of memory encryption which was removed in favor of simple dictionary storage.

 ## Features

 - **OAuth2/OIDC Client Credentials Flow**: Machine-to-machine authentication